TGX 1.1.1

 • OpenSans Italic (AA font): #include "font_tgx_OpenSans_Italic.h"

-Each font above is available in fontsize: 8pt, 9pt, 10pt, 11pt, 12pt, 13pt, 14pt, 16pt, 18pt, 20pt, 24pt, 28pt, 32pt, 40pt, 48pt, 60pt, 72pt, 96pt.
+Each font above is available in the following sizes: 8pt, 9pt, 10pt, 11pt, 12pt, 13pt, 14pt, 16pt, 18pt, 20pt, 24pt, 28pt, 32pt, 40pt, 48pt, 60pt, 72pt, 96pt.

-TGX extensions via external librairies
+TGX extensions via external libraries

 Drawing text with TrueType fonts

-Install Takkao's OpenRenderFont library from https://github.com/takkaO/OpenFontRender/.
+Install Takkao's OpenFontRender library from https://github.com/takkaO/OpenFontRender/.

 #include <tgx.h>